tducasse/go-instabot/README.md

 ### Concept
 The idea behind the script is that when you like, follow, or comment something, it will draw the user's attention back to your own account.
 There's a hidden convention in Instagram, that will make people follow you back, as a way of saying "thank you" I guess.

+Moreover, you may have noticed that when you follow someone, Instagram tells you about 'similar people to follow'.
+The more active you are on Instagram, the more likely you are to be in this section.

 # How does it work?